Classical Ottoman architecture: The Selimiye Mosque

 Sinan's crowning masterpiece is the Selimiye Mosque in Edirne, which was begun in 1568 and completed in 1574 (or possibly 1575).
 It forms the major element of another imperial complex of buildings.
 The mosque building consists of two equal parts: a rectangular courtyard and a rectangular prayer hall.
 The prayer hall's interior is notable for being completely dominated by a single massive dome, whose view is unimpeded by the structural elements seen in other large domed mosques before this.
 This design is the culmination of Sinan's spatial experiments, making use of the octagonal baldaquin as the most effective method of integrating the round dome with the rectangular hall below by minimizing the space occupied by the supporting elements of the dome.
 The dome is supported on eight massive pillars which are partly freestanding but closely integrated with the outer walls.
 Additional outer buttresses are concealed in the walls of the mosque, allowing the walls in between to be pierced with a large number of windows.
 Four semi-dome squinches occupy the corners but they are much smaller in proportion to the main dome.
 Sinan also made good use of the spaces between the pillars and buttresses by filling them with an elevated gallery on the inside and arched porticos on the outside.
 The elevated galleries inside helped to eliminate what little ground-level space existed beyond the central domed baldaquin structure, ensuring that the dome therefore dominated the view from anywhere a visitor could stand.
-Sinan's biographies praise the dome for its size and height, which is approximately the same diameter as the Hagia Sophia's main dome and slightly higher; the first time that this had been achieved in Ottoman architecture.
+Sinan's biographies praise the dome for its size and height, which is approximately the same diameter as the Hagia Sophia's main dome and slightly taller; the first time that this had been achieved in Ottoman architecture.
+It also became the largest dome in the Islamic world at the time.

 The mihrab, carved in marble, is set within a recessed and slightly elevated apse projecting outward from the rest of the mosque, allowing it to be illuminated by windows on three sides.
 The walls on either side of the mihrab are decorated with excellent Iznik tiles, as is the sultan's private balcony for prayers in the mosque's eastern corner.
 The minbar of the mosque is among the finest examples of the stone minbars which by then had become common in Ottoman architecture.
 The stone surfaces are decorated with arches, pierced geometric motifs, and carved arabesques.
 The exterior of the mosque is marked by four minarets that are some of the tallest Ottoman minarets ever built, standing at 70.89 meters tall.